 To accommodate large deformation in fiber-reinforced composites, many constitutive models have been proposed in the literature~\cite{merodio2003instabilities,nguyen2007modeling}.
-These models often consider the constituent phases of the composites together and develop the constitutive model by introducing additional invariants such as $I_4$, $I_5$ etc. that take into account the orientations of the fiber.
+These models often consider the constituent phases of the composites together and develop constitutive models by using invariants such as $I_4$, $I_5$ etc. that take into account the fiber-orientations.
 A notable exception is the work of Bedford and Stern~(1972)~\cite{bedford1972multi} in which the constituents are modeled as individual continua and the overall response of the composite is obtained by considering it as a superimposition of these individual continua.
 This framework is referred to as a multicontinuum theory and closely resembles the idea of a mixture theory of fluids.
-As in the mixture theory, this work also models the interaction between the different phases, i.e., the matrix and the fibers, based on the relative displacement between them and their corresponding interaction forces.
-This theory has been further developed by Hansen and coworkers in the context of its finite element (FE) implementation~\cite {hansen1995multicontinuum}, failure analysis of laminates~\cite{mayes2004composite,nelson2012failure}, failure in woven composite~\cite{key2007progressive}, delamination~\cite{nelson2011delamination} etc. Although this framework was primarily developed within a large deformation setting, the subsequent works by Hansen and co-workers are limited within a linearized theory.
+Akin to the mixture theory, this work also models the interaction between the different phases, i.e., the matrix and the fibers, based on the relative displacement between them and their corresponding interaction forces.
+This theory has been further developed by Hansen and coworkers in the context of its finite element (FE) implementation~\cite {hansen1995multicontinuum}, failure analysis of laminates~\cite{mayes2004composite,nelson2012failure}, failure in woven composite~\cite{key2007progressive}, delamination~\cite{nelson2011delamination} etc. Although this framework was primarily developed within a large deformation setting, the subsequent works by Hansen and co-workers are limited to a linearized theory.